official-smart-tutor/official-smart-tutor.github.io/_portfolio/project2.md

   subtitle: Tricky concepts...
   thumbnail: assets/img/portfolio/02-thumbnail.jpg
 ---
-We know that GCSE Chemistry can feel tricky, but it doesn’t have to be.
-Our experienced tutors make even the most complex topics easy to understand by breaking them down into simple, clear explanations.
+We know GCSE Chemistry can be challenging, but our experienced tutors make even the most complex topics easy to understand with clear, simple explanations.

-But understanding the content is just the first step.
-We also teach smart revision techniques like active recall and spaced repetition to help students remember what they’ve learned and apply it effectively in exams.
+Beyond understanding the content, we teach effective revision techniques like active recall and spaced repetition to help students retain and apply their knowledge in exams.

-Chemistry isn’t just about memorising facts — it’s about problem-solving and applying knowledge.
-That’s why we focus on balancing equations, tackling calculations, and making sense of tricky concepts, all while helping students refine their exam technique.
-We show them how to structure their answers, use the right terminology, and meet mark scheme criteria; so they can secure every mark possible.
+Chemistry involves problem-solving and applying knowledge, so we focus on balancing equations, tackling calculations, and clarifying tricky concepts while refining exam techniques.
+Our tutors guide students on how to structure their answers, use correct terminology, and meet mark scheme criteria to maximise their marks.

-With our personalised support, your child will build confidence, sharpen their skills, and feel fully prepared to achieve top grades in GCSE Chemistry.
+With personalised support, your child will gain confidence, sharpen their skills, and be fully prepared to achieve top grades in GCSE Chemistry.